jonnyhuck/Paper2GIS/README.md

 ### Extract markup from an image of a used Paper2GIS layout (`p2g.py extract`)

-Before running any commands, you muist activate the `paper2gis` environment:
+Before running any commands, you must activate the `paper2gis` environment:

 ```bash
 conda activate paper2gis